MojiRiAnt/archive-code/README.md

-# archive-code
-Source code for different algorithms &amp; small projects.
+# Welcome to my archive!
+Here are different algorithms available for public use & reworking.

+Feel free to propose new code or fix an old one!